Role of Medicaid Policy on Reducing Racial Disparities in Maternal Mortality and Other Maternal Health Outcomes

 Medicaid plays a key role in providing maternity-related services for birthing people, paying for slightly less than half of all births nationwide and nearly two-thirds of births to Black, Native, and Hispanic parents.
 Given the rising maternal mortality rate in the United States—especially among Black, Native, and Hispanic individuals—understanding Medicaid’s impact on reducing racial disparities in maternal health is critically important.

-To promote uptake of the findings, results and insights generated throughout the study will be disseminated through a range of products, including webinars, manuscripts, presentations at conferences, issue briefs, and infographics.
+To promote rapid uptake of the findings, results and insights generated will be disseminated through a range of products, including abstracts submitted to conferences, issue briefs, and manuscripts.

 The Impacts of the Affordable Care Act Medicaid Expansions in Louisiana and Virginia

 In the first study, the AIR team is investigating the impacts of the Affordable Care Act Medicaid expansions in Louisiana and Virginia had on Medicaid coverage: first trimester Medicaid enrollment, and cesarean delivery among 18- to 49-year-old white, Black, and Hispanic women who had a Medicaid-covered birth between 2016 and 2020.
 We use data from Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files Research Identifiable Files and a Difference in Differences approach.